Courses that require registration permission from English Graduate Deputy noted with asterisk*

 [For MA English and MFA Creative Writing students]

 This course will introduce scholarship in the field of composition studies to enable you to use knowledge of developments in composition as you prepare to teach.
 As we read and discuss scholarly articles about major theoretical concepts in composition studies, we will also consider strategies and techniques for the classroom.
 You will develop assignments, lesson plans, and a syllabus.
 You will also explore campus resources at Brooklyn College and become familiar with some of the textbooks and material available for teaching composition.
 Each class meeting will include discussion of assigned readings (with students taking turns leading the discussion) and exercises in practical applications.

 ENGL 7507*: Advanced Theories & Practice of Composition, J. Siegel Thu 6:30-8:10

 One of the biggest responsibilities of English teachers is the teaching of writing.
 How can a teacher help his/her students develop their own writing process, enable them to see their own weaknesses and work on them?
 How can a teacher both prepare students for the high stakes tests they have to take and at the same time, aim higher, to the level of expertise required in college?
 How can students learn to use writing to think and learn?
 How is work on grammar and conventions integrated into work on content and thinking?
 These are some of the questions that will be dealt with in this class.
 Requirements for the class include: a journal, a literacy autobiography, several other writing assignments and a Writing Teacher/Tutor Portfolio, where students will examine their own (or others’) teaching, follow several of their own students throughout the term, and critique their own teaching of writing.

-MA English students only; pre-requisite ENGL 7800.
-Students must submit Thesis Title Form via Brooklyn College Portal prior to registration.
+MA English students must obtain advisor consent and submit Thesis Title Form via BC Portal.